-Camper items left behind will be stored on site at Camp for 2 weeks following each session, after that date, all items will be most likely moved to the downtown office.
+Camper items left behind will be sorted and then delivered to the downtown office within 5 business days of sessions end.
+Families will have 3 weeks following each session to retrieve their items, after 3 weeks all items will be donated.
 Regarding lost and found: contact the Registrar by email registrar@campfirecolumbia.
-Please include “LOST & FOUND” and the session that your child attended, in the subject line.
+Please include “LOST & FOUND” and the session that your child attended in the subject line.
 You can also call Camp Namanu’s main line in Sandy, OR: 503-695-6041.

-Pictures of remaining Lost and Found items will be posted on our Facebook page from July through September.
-Any items not retrieved from the Lost and Found by October 1st will be donated or disposed of.
+Any remaining items not retrieved from the Lost and Found by October 1st will be donated or disposed of.

 Questions about Camp Registration: